React View Transitions: A Hands-On Look

 }

-For production apps with complex animation requirements, keep your animation library for now.
-The View Transitions API handles the common cases well but isn't a replacement for something like Framer Motion when you need fine-grained control over gesture-driven animations or spring physics.
+Complex animation requirements — keep the animation library for now.
+The View Transitions API handles common cases well but is not a replacement for something like Framer Motion when we need gesture-driven animations or spring physics.

 The direction is right though.
 Browser-native transitions with framework integration is exactly where this should be heading.
 The less JavaScript we ship for visual polish, the better.